AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/blockers-launching-on-magento-commerce-cloud.md

 ## 2. Valid SSL (TLS) certificate

-Problem: Without a valid and working SSL certificate, you cannot test external payment methods on the Checkout page — on the Staging environment.
+Problem: Without a valid and working SSL certificate, you cannot test external payment methods on the Checkout page &ndash; on the Staging environment.

 Recommendation **:** Request your shared SSL certificate for Staging or Live domain names.